 Professionals in a wide variety of industries whose computing requirements include real-time processing, high performance, and speed will find these videos an important tool for getting better performance out of their multicore processing systems and future-proofing their applications.

 Educators and graduate students will also find this series extremely helpful because it gives them a window into the minds of some of the most accomplished experts in the field.

-All twelve of the videos are stimulating, challenging and inspirational.
+All twelve of the videos are stimulating, challenging, and inspiring.

-Hear it First From The World’s Leading Experts
+Hear it First from the World’s Leading Multicore Compiler Experts

-Multicore processors have become pervasive in today’s computing infrastructure.
-Yet, using them efficiently to improve performance while reducing power consumption remains a challenge for most organizations.
-That’s why we brought together some of the world’s most renowned experts to solve this problem.
-In this video series our experts share the innovative techniques they’ve used to improve reliability as well as performance and reduce costs and time as well as power consumption.
+Multicore processors have become pervasive in today’s computing infrastructure, but most organizations struggle to use them efficiently.
+That’s why we brought together some of the world’s most renowned experts to share the innovative techniques they’ve used to improve reliability and performance while reducing costs, time, and power consumption.

 Power Reduction for Current and Future Applications

 From the megawatts consumed by high-performance computing systems to the everyday power charging needs of smartphones, better power-reduction techniques are essential to meet today’s challenging applications.
 Our experts show you how they’ve used parallelization techniques to enhance performance and provide opportunities to reduce power consumption using frequency and voltage control as well as clock and power gating of each core.
 Such power-reduction techniques offer tremendous potential for a wide variety of current and future applications.